 Paméla Michelle Tate, Ph.D. is a San Francisco native and she has earned a Bachelor’s degree in Psychology; a Master’s degree in Humanities and Leadership with an emphasis on Trauma and Early Childhood Development and a Doctorate of Philosophy.

-She is an author, domestic abuse advocate, speaker, serial entrepreneur, and multidimensional professional specializing in the promotion and awareness of both domestic violence advocacy and educational advocacy.
-She is currently serving as the Co-Executive Director of Operations and Education of Black Women Revolt Against Domestic Violence, which is a black family violence-focused resource center serving families in San Francisco.
+She is an author, domestic abuse advocate, preventionist, speaker, serial entrepreneur, and multi-dimensional professional specializing in the promotion and awareness of both domestic violence advocacy and educational advocacy.
+She is currently serving as the Executive Director of Black Women Revolt Against Domestic Violence, which is a black family violence-focused resource center serving families in San Francisco.